Easier Fermented Pickles with the Right Tools

 - Keep the jar filled to exclude air

-I’ve tried several frugal methods to achieve these keys to ensure successful fermented pickles.
+I’ve tried several frugal methods to achieve these keys to ensure successfully fermented pickles.
 And I have to confess that I’ve had a few failures.
-Moldy lemons, off tasting sauerkraut, mushy cucumber pickles.
+Moldy lemons, off-tasting sauerkraut, mushy cucumber pickles.
 But I’ve had more successes than I’ve had failures.
 And I’ve learned better ways to manage the ferment on my kitchen counter.

 I tried using a cabbage leaf to cover the vegetables.
 But the cabbage leaf floated above the surface as the pressure began to rise inside the jar during the fermentation.

-Then I cut a circle from a plastic yoghurt lid, the size of the inside of my wide mouth canning jar and pushed that down on top of the fermented pickles.
+Then I cut a circle from a plastic yogurt lid, the size of the inside of my wide-mouth canning jar and pushed that down on top of the fermented pickles.
 This did keep the vegetables under the surface of the brine.
 But, the pressure of the fermentation process caused gasses to form under the plastic, allowing air into the ferment.
-I had to push the circle of plastic down every day with a knife, in order to release the trapped gasses and keep the fermenting vegetables under water.
+I had to push the circle of plastic down every day with a knife, in order to release the trapped gasses and keep the fermenting vegetables underwater.

 FermenTools Starter Kit

 The kit arrived fast and I was surprised to see the quality of the FermenTools kit.
 It came attractively packaged in a cotton carrying bag, not plastic.
 Thumbs up!
-The bag is totally washable and reusable, and makes the parts of the FermenTools Kit easy to find in the kitchen drawer when you need it.
+The bag is totally washable and reusable and makes the parts of the FermenTools Kit easy to find in the kitchen drawer when you need them.